C H U R C H R E F O R M S E R I E S

 If some don’t want to celebrate it with all the paraphernalia, fine.
 If others don’t want to observe it in December, do it then in September, the true month of Jesus’s birth, and on the 11th to boot.

 No wonder underground Satanists (otherwise known as Jewish neocons), in cahoots with their bought-and-paid-for politicians in the US Government, chose to perpetrate their act of terrorism on that date.
 Then they conveniently blamed it on Muslims so as to give the apartheid satanic state of Israel a green light to destroy the Middle East with a view to creating Greater Israel.
-It’s like they meant to say, “Hey Jesus, you took away our week of bloodshed and lawlessness (Saturnalia), we’re taking the day of your birth and will use it to spread bloodshed and lawlessness all over.”
+It’s like they meant to say, “Hey Jesus, you took away our week of bloodshed and lawlessness (Saturnalia), we’re taking the day of your birth, and we’ll use it to spread bloodshed and lawlessness all over.”
 At least that’s their diabolic plan, but the blowback will not be late in coming.

 “The Son of God appeared for this purpose, to destroy the works of the devil.”
 1 John 3:8